stechstudio/laravel-zipstream/README.md

     ->saveToDisk("s3", "folder");
 ```

+> [!WARNING]
+> S3 has a limit of 5GB when objects are saved using a stream the way we are doing.
+Saving your zip to S3 will fail if it is over this limit.
+If this is an issue for your use-case, we recommend saving to local disk first and then separately using the S3 SDK to store the file using multipart.

 ## Caching zip while still streaming download

 What if you have a lot of users requesting the same zip payload?
 It might be nice to stream out the zip while _also_ caching it to disk for the future.